sidduloni/html-interview-questions/README.md

 ## S.No 11: What is the difference between HTML and HTML5?
 **Ans:** I've already answered this question in point 4.

-I hope these answers help clarify your HTML-related questions.
-If you have any more questions or need further information, feel free to ask.